+- 3.2.5.
 TfL has started to deliver on plans to introduce around 3,000 Low Emission double-deck buses in central London by 2019 and over 250 Zero Emission single-deck buses into central London by 2020.
-They have also announced plans for 12 low emission bus zones outside central London, where only low emissions will be permitted to run within the Putney Low Emission Bus Zone.
+They have also announced plans for 12 low emission bus zones outside central London, where only low emissions will be permitted to run.
+The first low emission bus zone was introduced along Putney High Street in March 2017, with the second introduced on Brixton Hill in December 2017. - 3.2.6.
 The new buses, will be a combination of hybrid and clean buses that meet Euro VI standards, and expected to reduce NO_x emissions from buses along the routes by around 84 per cent.
-The Mayor's manifesto commitment is to introduce Low Emission Bus Zones by 2020.
+The Mayor's manifesto commitment is to introduce all 12 Low Emission Bus Zones by 2019.